You know who we’re talking about…

 Doing nothing or imposing sanctions are a couple of options.
 In fact, you could even do what this British boss did and fire all your staff to “pursue his dream of not having to work with them.”

-Seriously, though, a study found “responding supportively” to an employee expressing “deviant anger” worked best.
+Seriously, though, a study found “responding supportively” to an angry employee worked best.
 In fact, the staff member was more likely to turn over a good leaf.
-However, maybe you’ve gone past that possibility, so we’ll just veer straight into how you can show them the door.
+However, maybe you’ve gone beyond that possibility, so we’ll just veer straight into how you can show them the door.

 Know the laws and regulations about firing staff